Ideefixze/TutorialUnityMultiplayer/tutorial.md

 #### Idea of a Multiplayer: Simultaneous Simulations

-https://www.gamasutra.com/view/feature/131503/1500_archers_on_a_288_network_.php
+Useful article from practical point of view: https://www.gamasutra.com/view/feature/131503/1500_archers_on_a_288_network_.php

+Base idea goes like this:
-Let's separate our game into two:
+Let's separate our game into two structures:
 - **game data** (player positions, level and health of the monsters)
 - **game application** (code that operates on some data)

 So our game is just a set of some operations on data: movement is just a change in position, attacking is reducing someone's health.
 A simulation of some sort that takes input from the player.
-What if we reexecuted all the operations on all multiplayer clients that start with the same **game data**?
+What if we reexecuted all the operations on all multiplayer clients that begin with the same starting **game data**?

+In game example:
-When I cast a spell that heals my avatar, other players will see that my HP is no loger 10/100, but 100/100.
+When I cast a spell that heals my avatar, other players will see that my HP is no longer 10/100, but 100/100.
+We have to propagate those operation to other players.
+Of course, in client-server architectur we have to first communicate with the server.
+When and how we do that exactly?

 ### 1.2 Solutions

 If we take a look at my example with healing we can see that some solutions are better than others.
 Lets consider two ways we can do it:

 #### A - local execution and sending
 *I will change data in my game and send information about it to the server.
-Server will send information to other players..*
+Server will send information to other players...*

 I heal my avatar locally, I set my health from 10/100 to 100/100.
 I send information to the server: "I've healed my hero!" and it updates its game state and sends this message to other players.
 My enemy attacked and killed me before he got the message that I've healed myself.
 In his eyes I am dead.
 He sends info that he leathally attacked me.
 Server takes information: reduces my health from 100 to 70 and I got consistent game data with the server but not with other player.
 (Often the server **is** some third player that hosts our game)